LinguistDeveloper/clarive/docs/en/devel/clarive-js.markdown

 ---

-Accessing the powerful Clarive functionality from the JS DSL is done through the `Cla` singleton object, from where a hierarchy of modules and namespaces hang:
+Accessing the powerful Clarive functionality from the JS DSL starts with the `cla` singleton object:

 These are the top-level namespaces available:

-- `Cla` - top level namespace and shortcuts to other often used utilities
+- `cla` - top level namespace and shortcuts to other often used utilities
-- `Cla.ci` - CI manipulation
+- `cla/ci` - CI manipulation
-- `Cla.db` - MongoDB database manipulation
+- `cla/db` - MongoDB database manipulation
-- `Cla.log` - Logging
+- `cla/log` - Logging
-- `Cla.fs` - Filesystem manipulation
+- `cla/fs` - Filesystem manipulation
-- `Cla.path` - File path manipulation
+- `cla/path` - File path manipulation
-- `Cla.rule` - Rule manipulation
+- `cla/rule` - Rule manipulation
-- `Cla.sem` - Semaphores
+- `cla/sem` - Semaphores
-- `Cla.util` - Generic utilities
+- `cla/util` - Generic utilities
-- `Cla.web` - Web tools
+- `cla/web` - Web tools
-- `Cla.ws` - Webservice rule Request/Response
+- `cla/ws` - Webservice rule Request/Response

 More namespaces may be available to the developer as they can be added by `require()` modules.